A new asymptotic enumeration technique: the Lovasz Local Lemma

 \section{Abstract}

-Our previous paper \cite{soda} applied a general version of the Lov\'asz Local Lemma that allows negative dependency graphs \cite{erdosspencer} to the space of random injections from an $m$-element set to an $n$-element set.
-Equivalently, the same story can be told about the space of random matchings in $K_{n,m}$.
-Now we show how the cited version of the Lov\'asz Local Lemma applies to the space of random matchings in $K_{2n}$.
+Our previous paper \cite{soda} applied a lopsided version of the Lov\'asz Local Lemma that allows negative dependency graphs \cite{erdosspencer} to the space of random injections from an $m$-element set to an $n$-element set.
+(Equivalently, the same story can be told about the space of random matchings in $K_{n,m}$.)
+In this paper we show how the lopsided version of the Lov\'asz Local Lemma applies to the space of random matchings in $K_{2n}$.
 We also prove tight upper bounds that asymptotically match the lower bound given by the Lov\'asz Local Lemma.
-As a consequence, we give new proofs to results on the enumeration of $d$-regular graphs.
-The tight upper bounds can be modified to the space of matchings in $K_{n,m}$, where they yield as application asymptotic formulas for permutation and Latin rectangle enumeration problems.
+As a consequence, we give new proofs to a number of results on the enumeration of permutations, Latin rectangles, and regular graphs.
+The strength of the method is shown by a new result: enumeration of graphs by degree sequence or bipartite degree sequence and girth.
 As another application, we provide a new proof to the classical probabilistic result of Erd\H os \cite{erdoscan} that showed the existence of graphs with arbitrary large girth and chromatic number.
-In addition to letting the girth and chromatic number slowly grow to infinity in terms of the number of vertices, we provide such a graph with a prescribed degree sequence, if the degree sequence satisfies some mild conditions, almost all graphs with this degree sequence and prescribed girth have high chromatic number.
+If the degree sequence satisfies some mild conditions, almost all graphs with this degree sequence and prescribed girth have high chromatic number.